5 Things You Can Do to Attract More Teams to Your Event

 They may be able to assist by working with local businesses to help you make your event more attractive to incoming teams by putting together packages or securing discounts from restaurants and other local attractions for event attendees that you can then include in your own promotions for the event.
 Some CVBs or Sports Commissions will even provide sponsorship dollars to help fund some of your marketing efforts!

 And of course, no great tournament can exist without the right hotel partner to make sure all of their new attendees have a place to stay!
 Now that you’ve got the ball rolling on your wildly successful tournament, we’d love to help with all of your out of town teams’ rooming needs, and it’s never too early to start.

-To find out more about how we can assist with getting all of your team travel needs taken care of, contact us here and we will be happy to chat!
+To find out more about how we can assist with getting all of your team travel needs taken care of, drop us a line below and we will be happy to chat!